UniVe-NeDS-Lab/ODCM/README.md

 - `sim.yaml.example` : the file containing the experimental variables
 - `results_110522/` : the folder containing the topologies generated for the WiOPT paper
 - `analysis/` : the folder containing the Jupyter notebook implementing the Cost Model and the analysis of the topologies.
+- `processed/`: the folder containing the processed results that are displayed in the paper's figures

 **How to replicate the results**
 The WBN topologies generated for our research paper are available in the folder `results_110522`.
 You can either analyze those by copying them into the `results` folder or generate new ones by following the instruction in the next section.